luizparente/logistic-regression/src/optimized_sampling/README.md

 ## Differences Between This Implementation and the Paper's Approach

 This implementation simplifies the strategy taken by the authors, offering a simplified version of the approach described in the paper.
-While it is **more computationally efficient** and **easy to use**, it does not fully capture the **optimizations** and **error guarantees** of the paper's more complex sampling model.
+While it is **more computationally efficient** and **easier to understand**, it does not fully capture the **optimizations** and **error guarantees** of the paper's more complex sampling model.
 The paper's approach would be more appropriate for high-dimensional datasets or applications where precise error bounds and model accuracy are critical.
 However, for many practical purposes, the simpler implementation can provide a reasonable trade-off between speed and approximation accuracy.

 More objecively, class `BasicLeverageScoresSampler` differs from the paper in the aspects described below.